Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 When characters or combatants have diametrically opposed goals, the Game Master may call for a contested skill check.
 When this happens, those involved will each make their own roll with the appropriate skill.
 The highest roll is deemed the winner.
+In the case of a tie, there is no winner.

 > **Example:** A character attempts to steal a key from a guard without being seen.
 > The Game Master calls for a contested skill check of Stealth vs. Detection.